Sameen-k/Final4Deployment/README.md

 * Created certificate manager to secure the traffic from clients and associated ingress (incoming traffic) controller with the associated domain name that will be created to access our application through the load balancer.

-* List of polocies under my AWSLoadBalancerControllerRole:
+* List of polocies under the AWSLoadBalancerControllerRole on our worker nodes (2 instances configured to spin back up if ever terminated:
 ![policies](Deployment9Img/iamroles.png)

  ______________________________________________________________________________________________________